Syria says Israel attacked areas near the capital, Damascus

-The Israeli army did not release a statement on the airstrikes.
-Israel has carried out hundreds of strikes on targets inside government-controlled parts of Syria in recent years, but rarely acknowledges or discusses the operations.
+Israel has staged hundreds of strikes on targets in Syria over the years but rarely acknowledges or discusses such operations.